 Of course there are less searches around niche topics than broad topics, but putting your content in front of the people you serve is always a good business decision.

 By doing your keyword research you will write (or record) content that’s more valuable for your ideal customer.

 By placing your keywords appropriately and performing other proven search engine optimization activities, you’ll increase your chances that Google will distribute your content to your targeted audience.

-By narrowing your focus, picking your battles, and leveraging Google My Business, you can win a top spot on Google’s page one results regardless of your size, location, or service area.
+By narrowing your focus, picking your battles, and leveraging Google Business Profile, you can win a top spot on Google’s page one results regardless of your size, location, or service area.